skuqre/rb-anise/README.md

 **Q: What are the bot's features?**<br>
 **A**: She has a lot, but if you want a summary:
 - NIKKE Information, from many different data sources
+- Gacha.
-- Gacha system, with an inventory!
+    - Includes an inventory!
 - AI chatbot.
 Why?
 I don't know, I thought it'd be funny.
-- Stage information without the hassle of looking at a long spreadsheet
-- Other miscellaneous data like investment tips, advise answers, all from different data sources
+    - Includes a Privaty and Noah extension!
+- Stage Information, including Tower stages!
+- Investment tip summaries from different sites
+- Advise answers, and advise simulations
+- ...and many more!

 **Q: Why not make it multipurpose?**<br>
 **A**: Too much work, and I definitely didn't do that when I made the [old version of this bot](https://github.com/skuqre/anise).